panzerdp/dmitripavlutin.com/content/posts/142-fetch-json/index.md

 `POST`-ing JSON data to the server is slightly trickier.

-First, you need to set a couple of parameters on the `fetch()`.
-Particularly indicate the HTTP method as `'POST'`.
+First, you need to set a couple of parameters on the `fetch()`, particularly indicate the HTTP `method` as `'POST'`.

-Second, you need to set the `body` parameter with the stringified object (the actual JSON string).
+Second, you need to set the `body` parameter with the object stringified as JSON.

 ```javascript{4-5}
 async function postName() {